aakka7/aakka7/README.md

 - 👋 Hi, I’m @aakka7
-- 👀 I’m interested in backend development & devops
+- 👀 I’m a recent grad interested in backend development & devops.
-- 🌱 I’m currently learning Operating Systems
+- 🌱 I’m currently learning Computer Networking.
-- 💞️ I’m looking to secure a full-time developer role post-graduation and ramp up contributions to open-source projects.
+- 💞️ I’m looking to secure a full-time developer role and ramp up contributions to open-source projects.
 - 📫 How to reach me: send me a message!
 - ⚡ Fun fact: I love listening to video game soundtracks to get me into deep focus.